MousaAshraf/DatabaseProject/README.md

-# Railway System Database
+# Metro System Database

-A comprehensive database solution for managing a railway system.
+A comprehensive database solution for managing a Metro system.
 This system models stations, tracks, trains, schedules, reservations, and payments.
 It allows users to book tickets, check train schedules, and view reservation details.

 ## Features:
 - Manage stations, trains, and tracks.